Note: This article is not financial advice. Hubble Protocol does not endorse any tokens or platforms mentioned in this article.

 Crypto Leverage Necessitates Over-collateralization and Liquidations

 Leverage trading crypto introduces the risk of liquidation.
-A liquidation occurs when the value of your collateral approaches 1:1 with the value of your debt.
-Your collateral will be forfeited at a liquidation threshold that prevents the protocol from losing money.
+A liquidation occurs when the value of collateral approaches 1:1 with the value of debt.
+When this happens, collateral will be forfeited at a liquidation threshold that prevents the protocol from losing money.

-If you take on leverage for crypto trading, you can be liquidated if an asset drops:
+If users take on leverage for crypto trading, they can be liquidated if an asset drops:

 - 2x leverage: 50%